16 Innocent

 "Oh?
 Why's that?"

-There were times when his words hit the mark and there were times when he misspoke.
-I didn't know if it was deliberate or purely coincidence on his part.
+This kid keeps asking me too many questions, especially those I didn't like to comment on.
+Sometimes I wish he'd take a hint.
+There were times when his words hit the mark and times when he misspoke.
+I didn't know if it was deliberate or purely coincidental on his part.

-But hey, I'm a firm believer of the innocent until proven guilty so I shrug it off.
+But hey, I'm a firm believer in innocent until proven guilty, so I shrugged it off.

-"I thought we're here to help, not to socialise around."
+"I thought we were here to help, not to socialize."

 "True.
 Okay then, come on.
 Let's see if my dad has anything for us to do."